The Great Conqueror's Concubine

 The Great Conqueror's Concubine, alternatively known as King of Western Chu, is a 1994 Hong Kong historical drama film directed by Stephen Shin and Wei Handao, starring Ray Lui, Rosamund Kwan, Zhang Fengyi and Gong Li.
 The film is based on the events in the Chu–Han Contention, an interregnum between the fall of the Qin dynasty and the founding of the Han dynasty.

+The Hong Kong cut of the film is 3 hours long and was released in two instalments of 1.5 hours each, which opened one day apart (respectively June 9 and 10).
+For the mainland Chinese market, the material was edited down into a single 2-hour film.